wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

 # Summary

 Is iPad Pro for you?
-I suggest you go through your wishlist and figure out whethere Pro meets your needs.
+I suggest you go through your wishlist and figure out whether Pro meets your needs.
 Feel free to send me an e-mail about your findings and experiences with your iPad Pro.